meistro2k/byd-car-predelivery/seal.md

 ## Pre-Requisites
 - [ ] Bring a mobile phone with a torch capabilities
-- [ ] Bring a 240v capable appliance (to test the V2L capabilities)
+- [ ] Bring a 240v home appliance, to test the V2L capabilities (e.g travel hair dryer)

 ## Pre-Delivery Checks